2023 TSA Computer Based Test Study Guide & Practice Questions

-The skills you are practicing for this section apply to more than just the TSA CBT test.
+The skills you are practicing for this section apply to more than just the TSA Test.

-Having good written communication, vocabulary, and reading comprehension skills is a necessary part of any job; therefore, you could consider studying for the English/Written assessment as a general investment toward any job that you may have in the future, as well as any other education you might pursue.
+As such, you could consider studying for this test format as a general investment toward any job that you may have in the future, as well as any other education you might pursue.
 Because of this, performing well in this section is extremely important.

 Some more tips for succeeding on this section of the test are:

-- Review basic grammar skills such as how to use punctuation or structure a sentence properly.
+- Review basic grammar rules such as how to use punctuation or structure a sentence properly.